Showing posts with label Fort Lauderdale developments. Show all posts

 As with California, it’s doubtful Florida drivers in this big state will be using mass transit.
 The problems (and additional expense) always seem to be getting riders from rail stops to final locations.
 There is no synchronization of north-south initiatives with east-west follow-through.

 And “rising seas?”
 When are engineers and government officials going to get brave enough to admit that developing mega hotels and mega condos on nearly every square inch of Broward County affects water runoff and adds to flooding problems?
-And of course, traffic is worse than ever (visualize evacuating in an EV when a hurricane threatens or returning in one when there's no electricity).
+And of course, traffic is worse than ever (visualize evacuating in an EV when a hurricane threatens or returning after one when there's no electricity).
 As Sherlock Holmes used to say, “It’s elementary, my dear Watson.”

 Copyright © 2023.
 All rights reserved.
 Jane Feehan